DevExpress/testcafe/CONTRIBUTING.md

 -   `npm link` is a useful option for testers and most other users.
 This command creates a [symbolic link](https://en.wikipedia.org/wiki/Symbolic_link) (symlink) that lets you use TestCafe while you make changes to its code.

--   Package the application and install it with `npm install package_name`.
+-   `npm pack` creates a package, that you can install with `npm install package_name`.

 ##### npm link